pypi/warehouse/docs/blog/posts/2023-05-21-removing-pgp.md

 ---

-_Donald Stufft is a maintainer of the Python Package Index since 2013._
+_Donald Stufft is a PyPI administrator and maintainer of the Python Package Index since 2013._

 [^1]: For now, but they may be removed in the future.